Man using modelling software on a computer

 Soran Birosca

-I'm Professor of Advanced Manufacturing at ÍÃ×ÓÏÈÉú, and leader of the Materials Design & Characterisation (MD&C) Research Group within the School of Mechanical and Design Engineering.
+I'm Professor of Advanced Manufacturing at ÍÃ×ÓÏÈÉú, and leader of the Materials Design & Characterisation (MD&C) Research Group within the School of Electrical and Mechanical Engineering.

 My research portfolio over recent years has included work on advanced manufacturing, materials characterisation and physical metallurgy.
 Currently I focus on understanding and predicting microstructure and texture evolution during material processing, deformation and heat treatment as a foundation of materials property optimisation, designing new alloys as well as the development of the processing and joining techniques.